Health and safety liabilities

 - furniture and wall fixtures are secure

-- guests are acquainted with emergency procedures and layout of the premises.
+- customers are acquainted with emergency procedures and the layout of the premises.

 Duty of care

-Your duty of care does not normally extend to parts of your premises that are clearly marked as being out of bounds to guests (such as the kitchens in Hotels and B&Bs).
+Your duty of care in relation to customers does not normally extend to parts of your premises that are clearly marked as being out of bounds (such as the kitchens, machine operating plants, or electrical control rooms).

-Generally, the owner is also liable for accidents caused as a result of the actions of his or her staff or other guests.
-For example, if a member of staff leaves a bucket on the stairs and someone trips over it and injures themselves, you may be held responsible.
+Generally, you are also liable for accidents caused as a result of the actions of your staff or other visitors.
+For example, if a member of staff leaves a bucket on the stairs, or if a visitor leaves the gate to a swimming pool open, you may be held responsible.

-No matter how many notices you put up to the contrary and whatever your booking conditions may say, the law does not allow you to exclude or restrict your liability for death and injuries to guests arising from your negligence (or that of your staff or agents).
+No matter how many notices you put up to the contrary and whatever your booking conditions, or conditions of entry, may say, the law does not allow you to exclude or restrict your liability for death and injuries to guests arising from your negligence (or that of your staff or agents).
 However, you can take out insurance to cover your liability.

-You will not normally be liable for guests who injure themselves while involved in an activity that is not something a guest might reasonably have been expected to do on the premises, such as abseiling from an upper floor window.
+You will not normally be liable for customers who injure themselves while involved in an activity that is not something they might reasonably have been expected to do on the premises, such as trying to jump from the roof of a building into the swimming pool.

 Each guest has a duty to take care of his or her own safety.
-If the guest’s own negligence led to an accident, this would reduce, or could even override, any liability that the owner would otherwise have had.
+If the guest’s own negligence led to an accident, this would reduce, or could even override, any liability that you would otherwise have.

-If you transport guests, even if this is only occasionally picking up or dropping someone off at the station, there are three issues that need consideration:
+If you transport customers, even if this is only occasionally picking up or dropping someone off at the station, there are three issues that need consideration:

 - whether a licence is required